 So what’s my secret to the Best Creamy Mushroom Sauce?

 Well there are 5 that make it work.

 Butter.
 Cream.
 Mushrooms.
 Pepper.
 Salt.
 And a little time, to let the sauce cook down and develop more intense flavours.

 I love watching it bubbling away, condensing, turning a golden caramel brown colour and waiting for the few minutes it takes to cook.
 You can really smell the mushrooms and the consistency becomes just right!
 And so easy.

 If you don’t believe me, I dare you to try it.
 After all, good steak deserves the best mushroom sauce.

-How to make mushroom sauce even better?
+How to make mushroom sauce for steak even better?